LeonSering/NashFlowComputation/README.md

   python3 thinFlow_mainControl.py
   ```

-  or by selecting "Open ThinFlowComputation" in the Options menu in the Nash Flow Computation Window.
+  or by selecting "Open ThinFlowComputation" in the "Options" menu in the Nash Flow Computation window.

-- It is also possible to move the network from the NashFlowComputation window to the ThinFlowComputation by choosing "Move current graph to ThinFlowComputation" in the Options menu.
+- It is also possible to move the network from the NashFlowComputation window to the ThinFlowComputation by choosing "Move current graph to ThinFlowComputation" in the "Options" menu.

 - Create the network in the upper canvas by drag and drop.

-- Set the Capacity and the Flow bound (only for spillback thin flows) for each edge (transit times do not play any role for thin flows as long as you only include active edges).
+- Set the "Capacity" and the "Flow bound" (only for spillback thin flows) for each edge (transit times do not play any role for thin flows as long as you only include active edges).
 Don't forget to press "Update edge".

 - Set the status (active or resetting) of each edge.
 (Note that resetting edges are always active.
 However for the program an resetting edge that is not active is assumed to be non-active and ignored.)